The “opposite but equal” custom Ruger Bisley build: a .44 Rem. Mag and a .45 Colt. Which one of these beautiful brutes comes out on top?

 This double custom revolver build started over an ongoing (and seemingly never-ending) Internet argument between the efficacy of one cartridge—the .44 Remington Magnum—over the modern iteration of the old warhorse, the .45 Colt.

 Colt fans are quick to point out the storied history of this gunslinger special and its legendary stopping power, while .44 Mag fans are nearly as fast on the draw reminding us that the .44 Magnum is the standard by which all-powerful revolver cartridges are compared, having taken virtually every big-game animal to ever walk, crawl or hobble across the land.

 Both stances are true.

-All this was to be completed before the deadline of my book, The Gun Digest Book of Hunting Revolvers.
+Gun Digest Book of Hunting Revolvers.
 It was an ambitious plan, with many moving parts that ultimately fell just short of completion.
 Nevertheless, a truncated version ended up in the book—despite my best efforts!

 Gun Down More Big-Bore Revolver Info: